 Decorator Factory

-unioc internally provides some decorator factories to create decorators that are compatible with both legacy
+unioc internally provides some decorator factories to create decorators that are compatible with both legacy and stage3 environments.

 Differences Between the Two Environments